 A University of California, Davis graduate with a Bachelor of Science in Fermentation Science, Matt began his career working harvests in Oregon, New Zealand and California.
 Upon returning to Northern California, Matt worked for Quivira as Enologist then Assistant Winemaker, focusing on sustainability and biodynamics.
 In 2005, he became Assistant Winemaker at Sebastiani Vineyards & Winery in Sonoma where he worked closely with Mark Lyon and oversaw many key production elements.
 His next venture took him to Wattle Creek in 2009 as head Winemaker crafting small lot luxury wines.
 At Wattle Creek in Alexander Valley, he worked closely with Estate Cabernet Sauvignon, Malbec, Merlot and Chardonnay—making the move to Robert Young Estate Winery a seamless transition.
 Between Wattle Creek and Sebastiani, Matt has spent the past 11 years working with Alexander Valley fruit where he made many award winning wines.
 His diverse experience and skills complement our winery's portfolio.

-Chardonnay is made predominantly from the Robert Young clone #17, a vine developed at the Robert Young family vineyard and acknowledged as one of the most distinctive Chardonnay vines in the world.
-The grapes are hand picked.
-The wine goes through primary and full malolactic fermentations in French oak barrels and is aged sur lies (on the sediments) in the same barrel for 10 months.
+Chardonnays are made predominantly from the Robert Young clone #17, a vine developed at the Robert Young family vineyard and acknowledged as one of the most distinctive Chardonnay vines in the world.
+The grapes are 100% hand picked with the winemaking process varying between the three distinct Chardonnay bottlings.
+Our Alexander Valley Chardonnay is our most poplular and goes through primary and full malolactic fermentations in French oak barrels and is aged sur lies (on the sediments) in the same barrel for 10 months.
 The wine is racked off the lies, returned to the barrel and then aged an additional four months in caves behind the winery.
 The wine generally has intense aromas and flavors of tropical fruit, toasty oak from the barrels, and a mouth-filling finish.
 Approximately 2,000-3,000 cases of this wine are made each year.